Jesuits: Ireland

-The principal activities of the Order within the city at this time were devoted to preaching, administration of the sacraments and teaching.
-The School opened and closed intermittently in or around the area of Castle Lane, near Lahiffy's lane.
-During demolition work Stones marked I.H.S., 1642 and 1609 were, in the 19th century, found inserted in a wall behind a tan yard near St Mary's Chapel which, according to Lenihan, were thought to mark the site of an early Jesuit School and Oratory.
+The principal activities of the order within Limerick at this time were devoted to preaching, administration of the sacraments and teaching.
+The school opened and closed intermittently in or around the area of Castle Lane, near Lahiffy's lane.
+During demolition work stones marked I.H.S., 1642 and 1609 were, in the 19th century, found inserted in a wall behind a tan yard near St Mary's Chapel which, according to Lenihan, were thought to mark the site of an early Jesuit school and oratory.
 This building, at other times, had also functioned as a dance house and candle factory.

-For much of the 17th century, the Limerick Jesuit foundation established a more permanent and stable presence and the Jesuit Annals record a 'flourishing' school at Limerick in the 1640s.
+For much of the 1600s, the Limerick Jesuit foundation established a more permanent and stable presence and the Jesuit Annals record a 'flourishing' school at Limerick in the 1640s.
 During the Confederacy the Jesuits had been able to go about their business unhindered and were invited to preach publicly from the pulpit of St. Mary's Cathedral on 4 occasions.
-Cardinal Rinuccini wrote to the Jesuit General in Rome praising the work of the Rector of the Limerick College, Fr.
+Cardinal Giovanni Rinuccini wrote to the Jesuit general in Rome, praising the work of the Rector of the Limerick College, Fr.
 William O'Hurley, who was aided by Fr.
 Thomas Burke.

-However just a few years later, during the Protectorate era, only 18 of the Jesuits resident in Ireland managed to avoid capture by the authorities.
-Lenihan records that the Limerick College SJ, in 1656, moved to a hut in the middle of a bog which was difficult for the authorities to find.
+A few years later, during the Protectorate era, only 18 of the Jesuits resident in Ireland managed to avoid capture by the authorities.
+Lenihan records that the Limerick Crescent College in 1656 moved to a hut in the middle of a bog, which was difficult for the authorities to find.
 This foundation was headed up by Fr.
-Nicholas Punch who was aided by Frs.
-Maurice Patrick, Piers Creagh and James Forde and the school attracted a large number of students from around the locality.
+Nicholas Punch, who was aided by Frs.
+Maurice Patrick, Piers Creagh and James Forde.
+The school attracted a large number of students from around the locality.

-At the Restoration of Charles II the school moved back to Castle Lane, and remained largely undisturbed for the next 40 years, until the surrender of the city to Williamite forces in 1692.
-In 1671, Dr. James Douley was appointed Vicar Apostolic of Limerick and during his visitation to the Diocese reported to the Holy See that the Jesuits had a house and "taught schools with great fruit, instructing the youth in the articles of faith and good morals."
-Dr Douley also noted that this and other Catholic schools operating in the Diocese were also attended by local Protestants.
+At the Restoration of Charles II, the school moved back to Castle Lane, and remained largely undisturbed for the next 40 years, until the surrender of the city to Williamite forces in 1692.
+In 1671, Dr. James Douley was appointed Vicar Apostolic of Limerick.
+During his visitation to the diocese, he reported to the Holy See that the Jesuits had a house and "taught schools with great fruit, instructing the youth in the articles of faith and good morals."
+Douley also noted that this and other Catholic schools operating in the Diocese were also attended by local Protestants.